BryceCanyonCounty/bcc-portals/README.md

 # Portals

 #### Description
 This is a fast-travel script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
-Travel can be arranged through shops.
-There are 9 shops configured, more shop locations may be added using the `config.lua` file.
+Travel can be arranged through Ticket sellers.
+There are 9 sellers configured, more may be added using the `config.lua` file.

 #### Features
-- Buy passage to a location from a Portal Shop
+- Buy passage to a location from a ticket seller
 - Cash or gold may be used for payments
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Shop blips are colored and changeable per shop location